Is Meditation Retreat Good For Me?

 So hug a tree.
 Hold a rock in your hands and feel its weight, its warmth where it’s been touched by the sun.
 Gaze at the stars like you’ve never seen them before.
 Walk barefoot and feel the pulse of Mother Earth.

 Here at Diamond Mountain, miles from the nearest town, we can experience life at a different pace, more in step with the rhythms of nature.
-The desert is actually full of life, home to a wide variety of plants and animals, and if you look closely you’ll see that the landscape is changing every day.
+The land is actually full of life, home to a wide variety of plants and animals, and if you look closely you’ll see that the landscape is changing every day.

 In fact, the landscape itself becomes a support for meditation.
 Contemplating the vast open sky, or the peace and stillness radiating from the hills, the mind naturally goes quiet.
 It’s a sweet reminder of how tuned in we are to our environment, even when we’re not aware of it.